 Density, distinguishing mass and weight, or specific tests or procedures are not expected in state assessment.

 5-PS1-4.
-Conduct an experiment to determine whether the mixing of two or more substances results in new substances with new properties.
+Conduct an experiment to determine whether the mixing of two or more substances results in new substances with new properties (a chemical reaction) or not (a mixture).

 PS2.
 Motion and Stability: Forces and Interactions

 5-PS2-1.
-Support an argument with evidence that the gravitational force exerted by Earth on objects is directed toward the Earth’s center.
+Support an argument with evidence that the gravitational force exerted by Earth on objects is directed toward Earth’s center.

 State Assessment Boundary: